Xtags

 Besides a full manual, Xtags also has an outstanding, freely-downloadable book, Xtags Maximized, with over 200 pages in 9 chapters, diving both deep and wide into using Xtags for serious production work.

-Even though it’s some years old now, and written assuming Xtags for QuarkXPress, it’s still accurate as far as it goes, since Xtags hasn’t really changed much since then, only had new features added.
-(You can explore new features added since the book’s release, using the release history links found in the download sidebar elements.)
-It also generally applies to Xtags for InDesign, since we try to keep the two versions synchronized as much as humanly possible.
+Even though it’s some years old now, and written assuming Xtags for QuarkXPress, it’s still accurate as far as it goes.
+Xtags hasn’t really changed much since then, but only had new features added.